Loading

 From thesis to prototype

 The thesis explored the principle.
-This prototype rebuilds it on the present toolset — a modern browser stack, on-device affect estimation, hybrid reinforcement learning, and a calmer interface — and adds the design preference review module on top of the original colour work.
+This prototype rebuilds it on the present toolset — a modern browser stack, on-device edge AI, and a calmer interface — and adds the design preference review module on top of the original colour work.

 SECTION 03